koesterlab/data-science-for-bioinfo/src/command_line/bash.md

 Here is a very well curated and more **thorough introduction to the command line** with a motivating example running through the course:
 * [Software Carpentry introduction to the Unix shell](https://swcarpentry.github.io/shell-novice/)

+And some additional material, for those who want to dive in deeper or skip ahead:
+* [Software Carpentry introductions to some Unix shell extras](https://carpentries-incubator.github.io/shell-extras/), for example including working remotely (`ssh`), variables, and `awk`

 And here are some more detailed resources:

 * [Bash Guide for Beginners](https://tldp.org/LDP/Bash-Beginners-Guide/html/index.html): Step-by-step introduction to some of the most important features.